SidonTheTroll/Erstes-Jahr/CONTRIBUTING.md

 - [ ] You know [Markdown](https://github.com/SidonTheTroll/markdown-cheatsheet) well.
 - [ ] You don't put unverified data.

+Have the following extensions in VSCode or Codium for best experience:
+- [ ] [All Autocomplete]
+- [ ] Markdown All in One
+- [ ] Markdown Snippets

 ## Code of Conduct

 Please note that **Hashbrowns** has a [Code of Conduct](./CODE_OF_CONDUCT.md).
 I expect all contributors to adhere to this code of conduct to create a welcoming and inclusive environment.